raceychan/lihil/README.md

 ## Features

-### **Low memory Usage**

-lihil is deeply optimized for memory usage, significantly reduce GC overhead, making your services more robust and resilient under load.

 ### **Param Parsing & Validation**

 Lihil provides a high level abstraction for parsing request, validating rquest data against endpoint type hints using `msgspe`, which is extremly performant, **12x faster** and **25x more memory efficient** than pydantic v2.